 Q3: Keeping up-to-date on the latest medical and life science industry news and as a person who directly interfaces with companies in this space, have you observed a trend as it relates to startups who are securing funding and moving their business forward?

-Partners: The companies that are progressing look to find partners that can attract investment.
+Partners: The companies that progress look to find partners that can attract investment.
 This is a big problem since most founding partners have dreams of running the company and making huge amounts of money.
 It is not in their nature to look for partners early on and to give away equity and control.
 I find that founders who can put aside their egos and attract a credible management team have a much better chance at attracting proper investors and succeeding long term.
 This is anathema to most academics and engineers who have founded companies.
 While founders are very talented, they do not have an investable reputation and this is important to secure funding now and in the future.